Paris est une fête (2025)

 Located along the main north-south axis, the Forbidden City is decorated according to rules of numbers and colors.
 The choice of Yang numbers (or odd numbers) is commonly seen through the arrangement of mythical creatures on the eaves of the palace roofs or the ornate display on the doors of the Forbidden City with yellow nails, as well as the number of bays the Forbidden City has.

 The number of divine beasts on the eaves corners of the palace can range from 1 to 10.
 Depending on the importance and scale of the palace as well as the rank of the owner in the court, this number can vary.
 The number of these divine beasts is specified in the book that records all the regulations under the Qing dynasty, known as the Da Qing Hui Dian.
-These divine beasts are arranged in odd numbers 1-3-5-7-9 on the eaves corners in a clear order as follows: dragon, phoenix, lion, heavenly horse, seahorse, aplustre, fighting bull, suan ni, sea goat, and monkey.
+These divine beasts are arranged in odd numbers 1-3-5-7-9 on the eaves corners in a clear order as follows: dragon, phœnix, lion, heavenly horse, seahorse, aplustre, fighting bull, suan ni, sea goat, and monkey.
 Always leading these divine beasts is a figure riding a chicken or phoenix, often called the Prince Min.
 Nearby is an additional horned beast, the ninth son of the dragon.
 Each divine beast represents a good omen or virtue and is thus cherished and worshipped.
-However, there is an exception: the Hall of Supreme Harmony has up to 10 divine beasts on its eaves corners because it is where the emperor holds important ceremonies (such as coronations, weddings, birthdays, year-end celebrations, etc.).
+However, there is an exception: the Hall of Supreme Harmony has up to 10 divine beasts on its eaves corners because it is where the emperor holds important ceremonies (such as coronations, weddings, birthdays, year-end celebrations etc.).
 The use of these divine beasts mainly serves to protect the palaces against evil spirits and to demonstrate the emperor’s power and prestige.
 Conversely, the Palace of Heavenly Purity, although it is where the emperor works and discusses state affairs with officials, does not have as significant a role as the Hall of Supreme Harmony and therefore only has 9 divine beasts on its eaves corners.

 As for the Khôn Ninh palace, seven divine beasts were found on the eaves of the hall because this was the palace of the empress during the Ming dynasty.
 However, this place was also where the sacrificial rituals to the Tát Mãn religion’s spirits were held, which corresponded to the position of Yin under Yang during the Qing dynasty.
 It is important to remember that before conquering China, the Qing dynasty was originally Manchu, so they still maintained their own religion.

-[The Forbidden City in Beijing (Part 2)]
+[The Forbidden City of Beijing (Part 2)]

 Maison Loo, centre d’exposition d’art privé